apache/druid/docs/querying/set-query-context.md

   }
 }
 ```
-For more information on how to format Druid SQL API requests and handle responses, see [Druid SQL API](../api-reference/sql-api.md).

 ### JDBC driver API

+You can connect to Druid over JDBC and issue Druid SQL queries using this [Druid SQL JDBC driver API](../api-reference/sql-jdbc.md).
 When connecting to Druid through JDBC, you set query context parameters a JDBC connection properties object.
 This approach is useful when integrating Druid with BI tools or Java applications.

-Druid uses the Avatica JDBC driver (version 1.23.0 or later recommended).
-Note that Avatica does not support passing connection context parameters from the JDBC connection string—you must use a `Properties` object instead.

-You can set query context parameters when creating your JDBC connection:
+For example, you can set query context parameters when creating your JDBC connection:

 ```java
 String url = "jdbc:avatica:remote:url=http://localhost:8082/druid/v2/sql/avatica/";